elephantscale/es-training-new/course-outlines/Cyber/Tenable-Scanning-and-Analysis.md

 * Matthew is working on this.
-# Tenable.
-Scanning and Analysis
+# Tenable Scanning and Analysis

 (C) Copyright Elephant Scale

-March 30, 2020
+April 2, 2020

 ## Overview
-This course will teach Red Team Exercises - theory and practice
+This course will teach use of Tenable.sc for scan creation for vulnerability acquisition of data.
+There will also be coverage of tools for data analysis.
+Tenable.sc topics will include reporting options, report creation, report dissemination and advanced reporting for executives.

 ## Audience
-Hackers, Attackers
+Security professionals using Tenable.sc and Nessus products

 ## Skill Level
 Introductory - Intermediate

 ## Duration
-Five days
+Two days

 ## Format
 Lectures and hands on labs.
 (50%   50%)

 ## Prerequisites
 * Recommended: Cybersecurity awareness
+* Recommended: Understanding of TCP/IP networking, operating systems security, common client/server applications
-* Nice to have: Comfortable in Linux environment (be able to navigate Linux command line, run commands)
+* Nice to have: Unix/Linux command line experience, common TCP/IP network protocols

 ## Lab environment